Here we cover six of the most common project issues that arise during a BI implementation and how to effectively overcome these obstacles.

-The six points in this article are a good start to putting your project on a path to success.
 When building your next BI application, be sure to include the correct decision makers, be realistic about software capabilities, avoid scope creep and changing team members, and pay close attention to adoption rate.
 By doing these six things, you can put the odds in your favor of having a successful delivery.

 Let us help you do more with your data.
 Sign up for a data strategy session, and one of our analytics experts will consult with your company about what you’d like to accomplish with your data.
 We will review where you are today, map out where you’d like to go, and provide a plan for how to get there.